 Most of the stocked trout will be typical legal-sized fish, which are pan-sized, but a modest number of larger trophy trout also are included in some plantings.

-It’s not unusual for the Oregon Department of Fish and Wildlife to put roughly 40,000 trout here during a calendar year.
+It’s not unusual for the Oregon Department of Fish and Wildlife to put tens of thousands of trout here during a calendar year.

 While the late summer and fall plantings are smaller than the spring ones, those later stockings will help maintain months of good fishing.